timscott/flipit/README.markdown

 	</appSettings>

 To roll out the feature, add more region IDs to the pipe delimited list.
 When the roll out is complete, just remove the setting.

+# IoC

+## IoC Lovers

+The above examples provide dependencies with constructor injection.
+For that you probably want to use an IoC container.
+Configure FlipIt in your container, for example with StructureMap.

+	factory.For<IFeatureFlipper>().Use<FeatureFlipper>();
+	factory.For<IFeatureSettingsProvider>().Use<AppSettingsFeatureSettingsProvider>();

+## IoC Haters

+Use the built in static class instead of providing an instance via the constructor.
+But don't blame us when your code is hard to unit test.

+	Flipper.DoIfOn(new MyFeature(), () =>
+	{
+		//do the feature
+	});

+The default settings provider is `AppSettingsFeatureSettingsProvider`.
+You can change it.

+	FlipItConfig.FeatureSettingsProvider = new SomeCustomFeatureSettingsProvider();

 # Open/Closed Principle